When Digital Twins Meet Large Language Models: Realistic, Interactive, and Editable Simulation for Autonomous Driving

-We also conducted experiments with varying complexities of prompts and analyzed them qualitatively.
-These started with simple tasks like changing the time of day (refer Fig. \hyperref[fig3]{\ref*{fig4}(a-b)}) or weather conditions (refer Fig. \hyperref[fig3]{\ref*{fig4}(c-f)}).
-Next, we performed multi-stage scenario editing using sequential prompting (refer Fig. \hyperref[fig3]{\ref*{fig4}(g-i)}) without repeating earlier information, to assess the context-retention ability.
-Finally, we also prompted complex commands involving several types of tasks to be executed simultaneously (refer Fig. \hyperref[fig3]{\ref*{fig4}(j-l)}) to assess the task management ability.
-It was interesting to see the spatial awareness (e.g., implicit parking location in Fig. \hyperref[fig3]{\ref*{fig4}(j)}) of the model, as well as its context-aware creativity (e.g., adding a pedestrian sign without being explicitly asked in Fig. \hyperref[fig3]{\ref*{fig4}(l)}).
+We also conducted experiments with varying levels of prompt complexity and qualitatively analyzed them.
+These started with simple tasks like changing the time of day (refer Fig. \hyperref[fig6]{\ref*{fig6}(a-b)}) or weather conditions (refer Fig. \hyperref[fig6]{\ref*{fig6}(c-f)}).
+Next, we performed multi-round scenario editing using sequential prompting (refer Fig. \hyperref[fig6]{\ref*{fig6}(g-i)}) without repeating earlier information, to assess the context-retention ability.
+Finally, we also prompted complex commands involving several types of tasks to be executed simultaneously (refer Fig. \hyperref[fig6]{\ref*{fig6}(j-l)}) to assess the task management ability.
+It was interesting to see the spatial awareness of the model (e.g., implicit parking location in Fig. \hyperref[fig6]{\ref*{fig6}(j)}), as well as its context-aware creativity (e.g., adding a pedestrian sign without being explicitly asked in Fig. \hyperref[fig6]{\ref*{fig6}(l)}).

 In terms of model size, parameters, and inference time, it was observed that for every 1B additional parameters, the model size increased by $\sim$0.5 GB, and its inference time by $\sim$1 second.
 However, for the objective of scenario reconfiguration, each increment in the parameter space significantly improved model performance (generalizability and repeatability).
 This performance improvement outweighed the slight increase in model size, given modern digital storage systems.
 Similarly, slightly higher inference time (order of milliseconds) could not be compared to a manual hand-crafting (order of hours/days).

 Ultimately, we benchmarked the optional VLM-based visual enhancement module.
 Particularly, we compared the baseline image frames with their enhanced counterparts qualitatively (refer Fig. \ref{fig7} for some examples) as well as quantitatively (refer Table \ref{tab6}) across the following metrics \cite{Stocco2024}:

 \textbf{FID:} Fréchet Inception distance (FID) evaluates the realism of generated images by comparing the distributions of features extracted from generated and real images using a pretrained Inception network.
 It measures the distance between two multivariate Gaussian distributions characterized by their means and covariances.
 Lower FID indicates closer alignment to real image statistics (higher realism).
 While FID captures high-level semantic and perceptual differences better than pixel-wise metrics, it can be sensitive to sample size and feature extractor bias.